 KWO partnered with KDHE, USGS, WaterOne, and the cities of Lawrence, Olathe and Topeka to cost-share on the one-year extension of the study which was completed in June of 2017.

-Data collection was reduced however it was maintained at a level so that the existing river model built by USGS could continue to function.
+Data collection was reduced, however it was maintained at a level so that the existing river model built by USGS could continue to function.

 For the one year study, KWO and KDHE committed to $27,000 the public water suppliers provided $54,000 and the USGS obligated $75,000 to continuation of the project.
+Funding levels on the new five year contracts have not been finalized.